ahmedmeshref/systems-programing/L7_final/README.md

   - From your terminal, run ```gcc processes.c -lpthread && ./a.out {NUMBER_OF_PROCESSES}```

-  OR

-  Use the make file to compile and execute the file.
+  OR use the make file to compile and execute the file as follows.

   - From your terminal, run ```make compile && make run```
 > Note: make run passes a default number of process, 10.